Hint mode is switched on Switch off

 • What are subordinated loans?

-• Why is subordinated debt risky?
+• What is a subordinated debt?

 • Is subordinated debt good?